Christ Church, Broad Town

 Christ Church is the parish church of the village of Broad Town in Wiltshire, England.
 Constructed between 1844 and 1846 as a late Commissioners' church, it remains an active parish church and is a Grade II listed building.

 History

 Historic England gives a construction date for the church of 1844–1846.
-The Wiltshire Pevsner records the architect as W. Hinton Campbell.
+Nikolaus Pevsner records the architect as W. Hinton Campbell and writes "The detail quite seriously and generously done".
+The land was given by Horatio Nelson Goddard, and money from eight members of the Goddard family was augmented by a large amount from the Marchioness of Ailesbury.

+Repairs and refurbishment in 1937 included replacement of timbers affected by dry rot and woodworm.

 The cookery writer Jane Grigson is buried in the churchyard, alongside her husband, Geoffrey.
 The church remains an active parish church and holds regular services.

 Architecture and description

 The church is of ashlar Bath stone, with six bays and a bellcote.
 Pevsner describes Christ Church as "in the lancet style" and its Historic England designation records it as "a handsome building".
 The church is designated Grade II.

+Parish

+A chapelry was created for the new church in 1846 from parts of the parishes of Broad Hinton and Clyffe Pypard, and the vicars of those two parishes were to take turns in appointing a perpetual curate to serve the church.
+Broad Town was given parish status in 1857.
+Between 1951 and 1974, Broad Town had no vicar and was instead allied with St Bartholomew and All Saints’ Church in Wootton Bassett.
+Today, the parish is part of the Lyneham and Woodhill benefice, alongside five neighbouring parishes.

+Parish registers from 1847 are held at the Wiltshire and Swindon History Centre, Chippenham.